DUNE/computing-training-202112/_episodes/11-expert-in-the-room-larsoft.md

 - mrb uses git and cmake, though aspects of both are exposed to the user.
 ---

 ## Set up your environment

+Note: Microlectures via YouTube links are provided in this lesson.

-You may need to check your login scripts:  `.bashrc`, `.shrc`, `.profile`, `.login`, etc. for experiment-specific setups for other experiments and even DUNE.
+[YouTube Lecture Part 1](https://youtu.be/0IQL7PmnWBo): You may need to check your login scripts:  `.bashrc`, `.shrc`, `.profile`, `.login`, etc. for experiment-specific setups for other experiments and even DUNE.
 This tutorial assumes you have a "clean" login with minimal or no environment set up.
 You can do simple checks to see if you have any NOvA setups in your environment, try:

 ~~~
   env | grep -i nova